Justus-e/DevOpsMetrics/README.md

 # DevOpsMetrics
-A tool to meassure software delivery performance by calculating the four DORA Metrics
+A tool to measure software delivery performance by calculating the four DORA Metrics